Tourist Information for Holidays on Aitutaki Island

 Villa Allocation

-We will try our best to accommodate any special request for a specific Absolute Beachfront Villa #1 or #2 .
-However, it can only be considered a request only and cannot be guaranteed due to logistics of other client check-in / check-out dates.
+We will try our best to accommodate any special request for a specific Absolute Beachfront Villa #1 or #2.
+However, it can only be considered a request and cannot be guaranteed due to logistics of other guest check-in / check-out dates.

 Air conditioning

-We do not have air conditioning as the villa design has high ceilings.
-What we have is powerful wall fans (like commercial fans) and large screened windows.
-Our villas are well positioned to allow the ocean trade winds to flow through the villas, and in most cases that is all what you need.
+All villas have hybrid air-conditioners which run off solar power during the day and mains electricity at night.
+Villas also have powerful wall fans to assist the air flow (like commercial fans) and large screened windows to let in the cool ocean breeze.
+Our villas are well positioned to allow the ocean trade winds to flow through the villas, and in most cases the fans are all that you'll need.

 Kitchen Utilities